-This document represents a complete Conditions of Play.
-Reference shall not be made to other conditions of play documents unless specifically referenced in these Conditions of Play.
+This document represents the main Conditions of Play document.
+Reference shall not be made to other conditions of play documents unless specifically referenced in these Conditions of Play or published on the Bowls Alberta website.
 Bowls Alberta reserves the right to vary the Conditions of Play at any time.